task-proxemics/XLeRobot/README.md

 - ⚖️ Limited payload capacity for a single arm—that's why the IKEA cart is here
 - 🛒 Base movement precision may be affected by the wheels of IKEA cart—can be addressed through closed-loop feedback control

-All things considered—cost, community support, ease of assembly, and practical utility—XLeRobot stands out as the most compelling low-cost robot for indoor applications
+All things considered—cost, community support, ease of assembly, and practical utility—XLeRobot stands out as the most compelling low-cost robot for indoor application (personal opinion)

 ---